lua-rocks/minetest-lsp-api/README.md

 # Minetest 5.6.1 LSP API (WIP)

+RECENTLY, I DECIDED TO JOIN MY EFFORTS ON THIS PROJECT WITH OTHER PEOPLE, SO LOOK FOR A NEW REPOSITORY [HERE](https://github.com/orgs/minetest-toolkit/repositories).

 The [LSP API] not only makes development much more pleasant but also helps to detect serious bugs, so I hope that when everything is ready, it will become the standard for Minetest devs and modders.